No items found.

 Video conferencing best practices for client conversations

 With your meetings now happening via video call and video conference, it’s important that your team set up their home offices to promote clear communication.
 If you have a home studio already, awesome—but chances are most people don’t.
+Be sure to share these three video call best practices with your team:

 1. Avoid backlighting.